mikedimartino/chat-app/backend/docs/README.md

 # Overview
 Run `docker-compose up` to start up the backend.

-# Postgres
-- The `sql/create_tables.sql` script run on start up and creates the database tables if they don't already exist.

 # pgAdmin
 - Run docker-compose up and go to localhost:5050 to view the pgAdmin console.
   - Refer to the values in the docker-compose file to see the email and password values to log in.